severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

-- charities/NGOs working with refugees in camps are massively understaffed; bringing a small-sized robots to camps/safe-houses to record stories is an effective way of supporting these children, also cost-effective.
-- children interacts easily -- sometimes, eagerly -- with robots (robots are novel, exciting, etc.): robots might foster interactions with children who would otherwise not want to.
-- the robot is a neutral, non-judgmental machine.
-To some children, might be more approachable that adults (especially considering that the robot does not speak)
-- importance of creating a fully trusted environment, where the child knows he is in physical and psychological security.
-The robot is designed to be non-threatening, 'toy-like without being a toy'
-- because current technology enables multi-lingual speech recognition, the robot can also understand the children in their native language
-- create a digital record to be used by the children
-- additional support ('man power') for the charities
-- more 1-to-1 interactions with the children
-- possibility to create a system aware of cultural differences

 ### Why do you think that this technology is the best means of addressing the need?

 *2100 characters including spaces*

+- charities/NGOs working with refugees in camps are massively understaffed;
+  bringing small-sized autonomous robots to camps/safe-houses to record stories is an effective way to provide additional support to these children, in a cost-effective manner.
+- children typically interacts easily -- often, eagerly -- with robots (robots are novel, exciting, etc.): the robots might be able to foster interactions with children who would otherwise remain withdrawn.
+- the robot is a neutral, non-judgmental machine.
+To some children, the robot might be more approachable than adults (especially considering that the robot does not speak), and therefore better able to prompt their story-telling.
+- the robot is designed to be non-threatening and ‘toy-like without being a toy’ in order to maintain or even improve the child’s perception of being in a safe, trustworthy environment
+- the robots can provide additional support to significantly understaffed charities, interacting with children when staff are busy or attending to many children at once, as well as improving one-to-one interactions between children and the charity workers
+- because current technology enables multi-lingual speech recognition, the robot can also understand the children in their native language, an issue faced by understaffed charities/NGOs who may not have enough interpreters on site.
+- possibility to create a system aware of cultural differences: the robot system would employ technologies which offer e.g. multi-lingual support and can be programmed with a database of cultural information such that the system might offer more culturally aware and appropriate support than other interventions

 - compared to a simple app on a phone/tablet: social interaction (affective response/nudging/...) helping the children to engage into the storytelling and provide emotional support/comfort

 - part of the project is to create a 'private-by-design' device for vulnerable children, something that does not exist to date.
 We will make sure that the robot, and the digital records, can *not* be used to 'spy' or otherwise